Predicting Future Conditions

 Each Condition Parameter has a separate deterioration curve for each of your Asset Groups.

 This is because assets are typically grouped by characteristics such as material type, XSP, construction type or traffic load, e.g. A-roads or B-roads, Urban or Rural, Asphalt or Concrete.
 Different materials have different resistances to wear and weathering.
 Assets used more often will degrade quicker.
-Therefore, the rate of deterioration and subsequent timing of maintenance is expected to be different across these Asset Groups.
+Therefore, the rate of deterioration and subsequent timing of maintenance is expected to differ across these Asset Groups.

 Calculating a deterioration curve